 When I returned home, my husband presented me with a bouquet of flowers along with a card that said, “I pray that I will always support you in your dreams, the way you’ve supported me in mine.”

-I had to “learn how to detach from the chaos.”
+“Learn how to detach from the chaos.”

 Despite the fear and anxiety that financial hardship brought me, I had to realize that I would not die if we had trouble covering the bills.
-(The book, How to Get out of Debt, Stay Out of Debt, and Live Prosperously. by Jerry Mundis, was very helpful here.)
+(The book, How to Get out of Debt, Stay Out of Debt, and Live Prosperously, by Jerry Mundis, was very helpful here.)

 I started intentionally disconnecting from as many sources of “drama” in my life as I could.
-Some friends did not receive callbacks, some projects dropped, and some play dates canceled.
+Some friends did not receive callbacks, some projects dropped, and some playdates canceled.
 I even stopped reading certain news sources.
 It took a while.

 But What About Dr. Math’s ADHD Treatment?

 Since he knew I had ADHD, though, Gina suggested that I back off pressing the point of his ADHD and instead focus on optimizing my own recovery and treatment.
 Then, I shared the success stories!